Professor of Social Anthropology; Director, GRNPP

-My research concerns political anthropology and the anthropology of development.
-My ethnographic study of an international non governmental organisation (Practical Action) during the late1980s probed the continuity with historical ‘silent traditions’, the rhetoric of participation and partnership, assumptions about technology and knowledge, and how practices are structured by what is taken for granted rather than what is written in plans and policies.
+My research concerns the politics of development and the development of politics.
+An ethnographic study of an international non governmental organisation (Practical Action) during the late1980s probed the continuity with historical ‘silent traditions’, the rhetoric of participation and partnership, assumptions about technology and knowledge, and how practices are constrained by what is taken for granted rather than what is written in plans and policies.
 An interest in how racist and gendered representations are reproduced through rituals and relationships has been a strand of my research since then.
 Policy has been another interest.
 My investigation into the links between research, policy and practice led to a ‘context, links, and evidence’ framework (with Young 2002), which is still widely used.

 South Asia and the UK have been the main regional focus of my research.
 Research into caste and social change in an Indian village (1984), with potter communities and development practitioners in Sri Lanka (1988-89), with British Gujaratis in Northamptonshire (1996-97), with scientists, the private sector and development practitioners in Hyderabad, India (2004-05), and through project visits and evaluations in India, Sri Lanka, Bangladesh, Nepal and Indonesia, have been the foundation of my interest in South Asia.